The-Captain-William/The-Captain-William/README.md

 ## Education

 - Bachelor of Science in Software Engineering, Western Governors University.
 Expected Graduation: 2023
+- Associates in Science with an emphasis on biology, calculus (1-3), and calculus-based physics
 - Relevant coursework: Data Structures, Algorithms, Database Management Systems, Software Engineering